Proximify/packman/README.md

 ### Steps

-1. Read the `composer.json` of the root project and search for requirements in the same namespace than the root project;
+1. Read the `composer.json` of the root project, search for requirements in the same namespace than the root project, and add them as _candidate private packages_;
-2. Add any new package requested by the current Composer CLI command (e.g. `composer require my-org/my-package`);
+2. Read the Composer CLI command arguments, identify if a private package is being required (e.g. `composer require my-org/my-package`), and if so, add it to the set of candidates;
-3. Ignore the candidate private packages that are available at Packagist;
+3. Create the final set of private packages by ignoring the candidates that are already publicly available at Packagist;
-4. Create a [Satis](https://composer.github.io/satis/) repository in the sub-folder **private_packages/repos** with the selected packages;
+4. Create a [Satis](https://composer.github.io/satis/) repository in the sub-folder **packman/repos** with the selected packages;
-5. Start a PHP built-in web server on the **private_packages/repos** folder at `localhost:8081` for the duration of any Composer command, and close it when done;
+5. Start a PHP built-in web server on the **packman/repos** folder at the selected URL (usually `localhost:8081`) just for the duration of the active Composer command, and close it when done;
-6. Tell Composer to also look for repositories in the temporary local packaging server at `localhost:8081`.
+6. Tell Composer to also look for repositories in the temporary local Packman web server.

 ## Getting started

 Packman assumes that the standard ssh credentials required to fetch the needed repositories have been set up already.
 That's the usual case since you are probably using git to fetch your repositories.

-### Method 1: Global install
+### Method 1: Global install [recommended]

 Add the plugin to the global composer (usually located at `~/.composer`)